vivekanand1101/pagure-importer/README.md

 The github command can be used to import issues from a github project to pagure

     $ pgimport github

+The push command can be used to push a clone pagure ticket repo back to pagure.

+    $ pgimport push foobar.git

 ### Tools used: